syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/TrackBar-Customization.md

 ## ThumbSize

-The `ThumbSize` property is used to change the thumb size of SfRangeSlider.
+The `ThumbSize` property controls the size of the thumb, affecting both visual appearance and touch interaction area.

 {% tabs %}